-But now, with the GCC already seeing successful outcomes from these programmes, the region appears to be at a crossroads.
-More fledgeling technologies are emerging to empower the public sector – from artificial intelligence to the Internet of Things – yet the building of strong regulatory support systems is vital in guaranteeing the long-term security and sustainability of these new solutions.
+With the GCC already seeing successful outcomes from these programmes, the region appears to be at a crossroads.
+More fledgling technologies are emerging to empower the public sector – from artificial intelligence to the Internet of Things – yet the building of strong regulatory support systems is vital in guaranteeing the long-term security and sustainability of these new solutions.

 While new avenues such as cloud computing offer improvements in terms of processing times and greater collaboration, these advantages must always be counterbalanced against ‘risks of the future’ that may not be accounted for in existing legislative frameworks.
 GCC government institutions and private sector firms must continually ask themselves how to take full advantage of new technologies – while still maintaining the requisite standards of security and robustness needed to power a nation.